 Why does it matter?

 Cancelling a confirmed trip impacts the trust our drivers have in booking cars on Drivy.
 When a driver’s trip gets cancelled, they may never want to book another car again.
 They’ll leave you a bad review, and they’ll tell their friends to stay away from Drivy.
 That’s bad for business - yours and ours.

 Update your availability calendar.

 To make sure your car is available for every booking, keep your calendar updated.
-If you’re unsure whether your car will be available or not on certain days or times, err on the side of caution and mark it as unavailable until you’ve confirmed your schedule.
+If you’re unsure whether your car will be available or not on certain days or times, be on the side of caution and mark it as unavailable until you’ve confirmed your schedule.

 Trust our vetting process.

 If you’re worried about dishonest drivers, don’t be.
 To put you at ease, every driver who makes a Drivy Open booking needs to first be verified by us before they have access to your car.
 Our AI-powered vetting software checks their documents and scans their face to ensure they match.
 See how it works here.